OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/README.md

 3. Data_preparation
 This folder contains instructions on how to prepare your data before running the code of a horizontally distributed Cox model.

-## Before using

-- **The Cox model does not ensure data privacy by itself.
-The data must be aggregated first to ensure confidentiality.
-(See the folder `Data_preparation`)**
-- Make sure to adjust the number of files `Data_node_call_cox-reg_k.R` according to the number of nodes, and make sure to change the value of `manualk` to the node number.
-- Make sure that all local files `Data_node_call_cox-reg_k.R` set the variable `RobustVarianceFlag` to the same value (`TRUE` for a robust variance estimation, `FALSE` for a classic variance estimation).
-- To start over, it is important to delete all "output" files.
-- The code currently works only with complete data.
-Should that not be the case, the main algorithm will save a copy of your original data (`Backup_Data_Incomplete_k.csv`) and will also save a new .csv file (`Data_node_k.csv`) that contains all complete rows of the original data.
-As such, it will be as if you were running a complete case analysis.
-- ***OF NOTE, this is PURELY to demonstrate the feasibility of distributed Cox models.
-The code here has NOT been optimised NOR made secure in a significant way.
-A thorough review NEEDS to be undertaken before using this code in any production/research project.***

 ## Data requirements